desterhuizen/desterhuizen.github.io/_posts/2021-10-20-hacktivity-ctf-mobile.md

 ## Extract the apk content using apktool.

-apktool is a used to reverse engineer Android APK tools, it can disassemble APK's and rebuild it into working APK's from the resources after changes.
+The apktool is a used to reverse engineer Android APKs, it can disassemble APK's and rebuild it into working APK's from the resources after changes are made.

 ```
 apktool d todo.apk -o ./todo_apk_content                                                                                                                                                                                                                     130 ⨯